LIVE | Who's in charge in Iran? Concern growing over reports that Revolutionary Guard Corps has seized control, marginalized moderates

-Oil prices soar again as the possibility of a final deal closing soon recedes and two days before the end of Trump's ceasefire.
+Oil prices soared again as the possibility of a final deal closing soon has receded and just two days remain before the end of Trump's ceasefire.

 U.S. ships in the Strait of Hormuz.

-The confusion surrounding the Middle East war once again takes center stage in the conflict.
-Between threats from both sides and contradictory messages from Tehran, which seem to indicate the lack of a single command, the ayatollahs hinted that they are considering not sending a delegation to negotiate with the team led by JD Vance to Pakistan.
+The confusion surrounding the Middle East war has once again taken center stage in the conflict.
+Between threats from both sides and contradictory messages from Tehran, which seem to indicate the lack of a single command, Iran hinted that it is considering not sending a delegation to negotiate with the team led by J.D.
+Vance in Pakistan.

-A situation that was further complicated after the capture of an Iranian freighter that was trying to evade the blockade by the U.S. Navy.
+The situation was further complicated after the capture of an Iranian freighter that was trying to evade the blockade by the U.S. Navy.
 Tehran warned that it is considering retaliation for what it described as "an act of piracy" by the U.S.

 Oil prices soar again amid instability in the Middle East